 Academic Honesty: All work submitted in this course must be your own.
-For the consequences of academic dishonesty, refer to the Schedule of Classes published quarterly.
-Violations will be taken seriously and are noted on student disciplinary records.
+Violations will be taken seriously, and are noted on student disciplinary records.
+If you are caught cheating, you will receive a 0 on the assignment; you may also receive a failing grade for the course.
 If you are in doubt regarding any aspect of these issues as they pertain to this course, please consult with the instructor before you complete any relevant requirements of the course.
-(For more information, see the UO web site regarding student conduct at: http://studentlife.uoregon.edu/).
+For more information, see the UO web site regarding student conduct, uodos.uoregon.edu/StudentConductandCommunityStandards/AcademicMisconduct.aspx.